Discover Azul's high-performance Java platform providing faster speed, startup, & efficiency without code changes

 Some JVMs offer great advantages.
 Your choice of JVM matters.
 Some JVMS are designed to enhance Java workloads to make them faster, easier to deploy, and use less compute.

 We have found that the faster you can run your Java, the less compute it uses, and that lowers cloud waste.
 Did you know?
-There is a high-performance Java runtime that is specifically optimized to improve application performance by making the code run faster – while reducing cloud waste.
+There is a High-Performance Java Platform that is specifically optimized to improve application performance by making the code run faster – while reducing cloud waste.

 Let’s take a deeper look at the problem